KyssK00L/LCH/README.md

 copies the answer back to your clipboard.
 Models are loaded on demand using the Just‑in‑Time feature introduced in LM Studio 0.3.6.

+This script currently works only on Windows systems.

 ## What's new

 - **System prompt** via `-s/--system-prompt` or `-f/--system-prompt-file`.